xlsrln/cat/cat_rules.md

 - There is one team championship.
 Teams are handled in #paddock
 - The best two drivers per team for each rally score team points
 - Team points are calculated as if only the top two drivers per team exist. ([example](https://github.com/xlsrln/cat/blob/main/cat_rules.md#appendix-team-points))
+- Power stage points and dropped rounds don't apply to the team score
 - For each rally, everyone in the team should use ~~the same car~~ a similar livery

 #### In-game rules